Canon 200D vs Fujifilm XP130

 |10.||Canon 760D||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 It is notable that the 200D has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Fujifilm XP130?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.